 “School photos,” she repeats robotically.
 “Wait till you get them home.
 Have a great Thanksgiving.
 School photos.
 Wait till you get them home.
 Have a great Thanksgiving.”

-The weather had become cool, almost cold.
-The pictures had been taken on a hot and humid day, way back in the second week of school, and then forgotten.
-The photos were forgotten again as the kids rushed to the basement to play Zelda.
+The weather had become cool, almost cold, but the pictures had been taken on a hot and humid day, way back in the second week of school, and then forgotten.
+Jenny and Jason forgot the photos again as they rushed to the basement to play Zelda.

-“If I had made this game, the princess wouldn’t need saving,” Jenny says.
+“If I’d made this game, the princess wouldn’t need saving,” Jenny says.
 “It would be a dumb prince instead.”

 “Yeah, as if,” Jason responds.
 “Who would want to save a prince if he’s that dumb?
 Then you get a dumb king.”

 They had only made it to the second dungeon when the phone rang in the kitchen.
-The kids were too far away to hear the conversation, but mom called them shortly after.
+The kids were too far away to hear the conversation, but shortly afterward, their mom calls them.

 “C’mon Mom,” Jenny yells.
 “We just started.”

 “Fine.
 Pause it,” Jenny orders.
 She runs up the basement stairs with her brother right behind her.